junghyey/grinnell-elephant/written_reports/sprint3_reports/manual_testing_protocol.md

 1. Launch the Elephant app (we see homePage)
 2. Tap the Manual Button (identifier: manualPage), which is a ? button on the right corner of the top page
 3. Make sure you are on manualFirstPage (showing Welcome!)
-4. Tap the Next button (->) (identified by nextButton)
+4. Tap the nextButton (->) (identified by nextButton)
 5. Make sure you land on the second page (manualSecondPage)
-6. Tap Next again
+6. Tap nextButton again
 7. Make sure you are on the third page (manualThirdPage)
-8. Tap Next again
+8. Tap nextButton again
 9. Make sure you are on the fourth page, which is the last page (manualFourthPage)

 #### Expected: